Florida Court Records

 How to Look Up Jail Records in Florida?

-Some counties provide search tools on their official websites where interested persons may look up jail and arrest records.
-Examples of such counties are Gilchrist and Alachua.
+Some counties, such as Gilchrist and Alachua, provide search tools on their official websites where interested persons may look up jail and arrest records.
 Where search tools are not available, interested persons may contact the Sheriff's Department, the county jail, or the Department of Corrections in each county.
 Jail records may also be available through third-party websites.

-Yes, jail records can be expunged in Florida if:
+Yes, jail records may be expunged in Florida if:

 There are different expungement options available in Florida, and they include: